Animation - Property CSS

 let value = el.style.animation;

-Read the computed> value of animation
+Read the computed> value of animation in Javascript.

 The calculated value is determined by the browser, after resolving the cascade of inheritances and priority rules (see Priorities).
 Units are standardized: for example, duration are expressed in seconds.